lololo-xiao/MultiJustice-MPMCP/README.md

 Full dataset and code will be uploaded shortly after the camera-ready submission.

 ## Contact
-For questions, please contact: xiaowang@lst.uni-saarland.de
+For questions, please contact: wangxiao02131@gamil.com